jrseti/ts_auth0/README.md

 To start, you provide your API Key and Secret API Key.
 A simple function call is all that is required to log in and obtain an access token.
 The access token is then used for all API calls to get market updates, account information, etc.

 Please note that this package only addresses authentication.
-Making API calls is a seperate task and not addresses in this package.
+Making API calls for market data and trading is a seperate task and not addresses in this package.
 But, see the example code below for an example of making an API once you pass authentication and are able to obtain the access token needed for all Tradestation API calls.

 - Works with Python >= 3.8
-- Tested on MacOS and Windows 11
+- Tested on MacOS
+- Not tested yet on Windows

 To start, you will need to request API access from Tradestation.
 See  https://api.tradestation.com/docs/faq#how-do-i-get-an-api-key.
 Baically you need to do the following: